What do I need to do to use your program in my practice?

-Do I have to be a licensed counselor to use your program?
+Do I have to be a professionally licensed "counselor" or mental health provider to use your program?

 Not necessarily.
 Our program models were designed to be used in any family law setting - by licensed mental health professionals, lawyers, mediators, coaches and other helping professionals.
 Please review each program model for specific professional licensing requirements.

 Professional Licensing: In order to offer New Ways counseling program model, yes, you must be licensed by your state to offer counseling services.
 To offer coaching, mediation or parent education classes, you just have to be qualified in your jurisdiction to offer such services.
 The New Ways curriculum can be incorporated into any service.

 Content Licensing: The above is not to be confused with "licensing" of the curriculum.
 You must complete a licensing procedure with us to use the name, method and materials with clients.
 This licensing is specific to the curriculum and materials, rather than a professional license.
 Read more about our content licensing here.

 Do you have specific New Ways for Families forms to be used?

 Yes.
 We have standard forms for getting started and completing behavioral declarations, parent instructions, agreements to use, court order templates, confidentiality agreements, release of information forms, coordination letters and verification of completion forms.
 These forms are reviewed and instructions are provided during the initial New Ways 2-day training.

 Please contact us directly for the forms you need, depending on the type of case you have and the program model you are using.

 Why should I sign up for your newsletter?